mjdroz/IS601-FinalWebApp-TeamProject/README.md

 1. Clone this Github repository to your local machine (Note: You must have Docker Desktop installed)
 2. Download the ".env" file from the canvas submission and place it in the directory/folder where the cloned project is stored
 3. Run the program by having a docker-compose configuration on Pycharm or by running a "docker-compose up" command on the "main" branch
 4. Go to localhost:5000 or 0.0.0.0:5000 to view the web application
-5. Register an account, login, and enjoy!
+5. Register a new account with a username, password, and a **valid** email that you have access to
+6. Once you click register and you will receive the confirmation code in an email from "mikeandstanley.website@gmail.com"
+7. Copy and paste the confirmation code into the box on the confirmation page
+8. Once confirmed, you can login into the account that you just registered
+9. Enjoy!

+## Developer Notes
+Our gmail account information as well as admin account information is inside of the .env file.
+You can log into the admin account by using the credentials inside of the .env file.